Disclosure: I may earn a small commission from the companies or products mentioned in this post.

 Clerkenwell can be found just north of the high-rises of the City and is a residential and business district more regularly frequented by locals rather than visitors to the capital.

 The main reason to visit Clerkenwell is for its fantastic street food markets.
 Cool little cafes and independent shops line pedestrianised Exmouth Market, while Leather Lane Market is a weekday hot spot with locals.

 As well as its great foodie offering, the cobbled streets of historic Clerkenwell are filled with cosy traditional pubs packed with local office workers at the end of each day.
 A lovely spot to get a feel for real London beyond the tourist attractions.

-Other London blog posts you might found useful:
+Other London blog posts you might find useful:

 - Should you buy the London Pass?

 - Where are the best places to stay in London?